databrickslabs/ucx/README.md

 used to debug issues related to group membership.
 See [group migration](docs/local-group-migration.md) and [group migration](#group-migration-workflow) for more details.

-Valid group membership is important to ensure users has correct access after legacy table ACL is migrated in [table migration workflow](#Table-Migration)
+Valid group membership is important to ensure users has correct access after legacy table ACL is migrated in [table migration process](#Table-Migration)

 [[back to top](#databricks-labs-ucx)]